It4innovations/HyperLoom/doc/source/client-py.rst

 ------------

 Python task can configured to obtain a ``Context`` object as the first argument.
-It provides interface for interacting with the Loom worker.
+It provides interface for interacting with the HyperLoom worker.
 The following example demonstrates logging through context object::

     from loom.client import tasks